 The institutionalisation of Pinyin as the standard Romanisation system for Chinese has dramatically decreased both the challenge and the cost of learning Chinese.
 It’s still not an easy task, but the usefulness of Pinyin to the student cannot be overstated!

-Pinyin has also had a huge effect within China.
+Pinyin has also had a massive effect on China.
 To understand this, it’s important to remember that there are more than 80 different dialects of Chinese spoken within the country.
-While these broadly share the same written script and a lot of grammar, spoken Chinese dialects vary to the point where the speakers of one may be unintelligible to the speaker of another.
+While these broadly share the same written script and a lot of grammar, spoken Chinese dialects vary to the point where the speakers of one may be unintelligible to another speaker.

 The Chinese phonetic alphabet has given the speakers of all of these different dialects common ground; a standard way to pronounce certain characters for mutual comprehension.
 It has also been almost directly responsible for allowing modern China to take advantage of the power of the computer.
 Chinese computer keyboards and typewriters before the advent of Pinyin were large and unwieldy, whereas with an understanding of the Romanised Chinese alphabet a standard ASCII keyboard can be used quite easily.